Gravitational Bound State Perturbations Inside Black Holes and Isospectrality: Numerical Analysis

-Moreover, we have examined the validity of our numerical prescription described above by employing another independent numerical approach which is available online as well\footnote{\url{https://github.com/krezazadeh/bound_states_polar}}.
+Moreover, we have examined the validity of our numerical prescription described above by employing another independent numerical approach, which is available online as well~\cite{rezazadeh_bound_2025}.
 This code works almost identically to V{\"o}lkel's method~\cite{Volkel:2025lhe}, which is based on the computation of the Wronskian $W(r)=Z_{\rightarrow}^{+}\frac{dZ_{\leftarrow}^{+}}{dr}-\frac{dZ_{\rightarrow}^{+}}{dr}Z_{\leftarrow}^{+}$, where $Z_{\rightarrow}^{+}$ and $Z_{\leftarrow}^{+}$ are the solutions of the Zerilli differential equation (in $r$ coordinate) by integrating from the right and left endpoints of the interval $[0, 1]$ respectively.
 To calculate these functions, we applied the eighth-order Runge-Kutta (RK8) method in our code to solve the differential equation~\eqref{d2g} by using the series~\eqref{g-sum} as boundary conditions.
 Our code employs a random-walk minimization method to minimize $|W|$ evaluated within the integration interval.
 The code is written on the basis of the message passing interface (MPI) method, which allows parallel processing and speeds up the minimization process significantly.
 Starting from a guess value for $\omega$ that is within the radius of convergence of the desired root, we calculate the value of $|W|$.
 Then, we consider a value close to the previous frequency and calculate $|W|$ for it as well.
+This ensures that the Wronskian value is re-evaluated at every adjustment of the eigenvalue search.
 If the result for the new frequency is less than the corresponding value for the previous frequency, we search around the new frequency; otherwise, we return to the previous one.
 We repeat this procedure until we reach the desired accuracy for the bound state frequency.
 We have checked that the results obtained from this independent method confirm our numerical results with very good accuracy.